The Principle & Expression Framework

 A common question arises at this point.
 If God has a universal Law or set of principles grounded in Himself, why would He ever change how He expresses them to mankind?
 It is not because He has changed, but because His people have, in two significant ways.

 First, throughout history, like a maturing child, God’s people have grown in their knowledge of Him.
 He first spoke directly to individuals; men like Adam, Noah, Abraham, and Moses.
-Then at Sinai, the Law of God was expressed in writing for an entire people group.
+Then at Sinai, the Law of God was expressed in writing for an entire nation.
 He gave Israel stone tablets with the Ten Commandments.
 Then came the Torah and the prophets and the writings of the Tanakh.
 Mankind’s knowledge of God grew continually as God’s revelation about Himself increased.
 And centuries later, God gave His people a new revelation through Jesus and the New Testament authors.
 The author of Hebrews describes His progressive revelation in this way.

 Long ago, at many times and in many ways, God spoke to our fathers by the prophets, but in these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world.Hebrews 1:1-2